The more that you learn, the more you realize you don't know - featuring Robert Kaplinsky

 Hello EduMagicians,

-I have with me Robert Kaplinsky a Math educator who developed the #observeme movement and @GrassrootsWS.
-If that isn't enough he is also the co-creator of @openmiddle, #whyopenmiddle.
-You cand find out more about Robert here: http://bit.ly/rkupdates.
+I have Robert Kaplinsky a Math educator who developed the #observeme movement and @GrassrootsWS.
+If that isn't enough, he is also the co-creator of @openmiddle, #whyopenmiddle.
+You can find out more about Robert here: http://bit.ly/rkupdates.
 During this interview, Robert shares his teaching journey.
-He was emergency certified to teach in California and he reflects upon his experience that led to his credentials and a successful teaching career of 15 years.
+He was emergency certified to teach in California, reflecting upon the experience that led to his credentials and a successful teaching career of 15 years.
 Today Robert is spearheading the Grassroots Workshops professional development series.

 Observe me

-What did you not like about teaching from a teacher perspective and not want to do in your own teaching?
+• What did you not like about teaching from a teacher's perspective and not want to do in your teaching?

-Both ends of the observation spectrum (being observed and being the observer) is a powerful relationship.
+• Both ends of the observation spectrum (being observed and being the observer) is a powerful relationships.

-Educators are sharing signs that invite people into their classroom, ask for feedback in specific areas, and take observations into the hands of the educators.
+• Educators are sharing signs inviting people into their classrooms, asking for feedback in specific areas, and taking observations into the educators' hands.

-Who knows more about teaching than the people that are you working with - your peers?
-Use the collective knowledge.
+• Who knows more about teaching than the people that are you working with - your peers?
+Use collective knowledge.

-For help creating your own sign check out https://robertkaplinsky.com/troubleshooting-observeme/
+• For help creating your sign, check out https://robertkaplinsky.com/troubleshooting-observeme/

 Tips for the observer